-At the start of a Selective Section, when the motorcycle comes to a stop in front of the starting control, the timekeeper on duty will enter on the time card of the competitor the true starting time of the motorcycle concerned (hour and minute), then will call out the last 30 seconds, 15 seconds and last five seconds one at a time.
-After the last five seconds, the starting signal will be given and this must be immediately followed by the starting of the motorcycle.
+At the start of a Selective Section, when the motorcycle comes to a stop in front of the starting control, the timekeeper on duty will enter the true starting time of the motorcycle concerned (hour and minute) into the time card of the competitor and then will call out the last 30 seconds, 15 seconds and last five seconds one at a time.
+After the last five seconds, the starting signal will be given and this must be immediately followed by the start of the competitor.

-Any competitor refusing to leave at the start of a Selective Section at the time and in the position that have been allotted will be penalised, possibly by disqualification from the event.
+Any competitor refusing to leave at the start of a Selective Section at the given time and in the position that has been allotted will be penalised, possibly by disqualification from the event.

 The start of a Selective Section at the time indicated on the time card can be delayed by the timekeeper.

-When a competitor is unable to present his motorcycle with his engine running at the start of a Selective Section, the penalty shall be one minute per minute of lateness.
+When a competitor is unable to show up at the start of a Selective Section with his motorcycle and his engine running, the penalty shall be one minute per minute of tardiness.

-The arrival at the Selective Section will be judged at speed, with the panels being arranged as follows:
+The finish of the Selective Section will be a flying finish, with notification panels arranged as follows:

 a) yellow chequered panel (start of zone)